-We're pleased to send you the District's water quality report for 2021.
+We're pleased to send you the District's water quality report for 2022.
 In this report, we share with you information about your drinking water quality and interesting facts about the District.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.

-The District continues to grow at a moderate rate and sales of new taps reached 555 in 2021.
+The District continues to grow at a moderate rate and sales of new taps reached 561 in 2022.
+We do not anticipate any water restrictions in 2023.